LcsGa/devkit/packages/zod-operators/README.md

     .subscribe(console.log);
   ```

-  The error will be the same as in the warning above we won't receive any data in the `console.log`
+  The error will be the same as in the warning above, but this time we won't receive any data in the `console.log`.